Fall Show

 • You will also learn a short combination onsite and perform it in small groups for your dance audition.

 Everyone must participate in all three disciplines involved in the audition (singing, acting, and dancing) in order to be considered for casting.
 The directors and audition panel fully understand that students have strengths and weaknesses and varying levels of experience and confidence in the three disciplines.
 Do not count yourself out because you consider yourself a weak dancer or have little experience singing.
-There are plenty of roles in every show that are not dance-heavy or don’t necessarily have a solo.
+There are plenty of roles in every show that are not dance-heavy or don’t necessarily have a vocal solo.
 Just try your best and learn from the experience no matter what happens!
 Have fun and “fake it till you make it!”

 What about callbacks?